woobertdoo/cs-projects/README.md

 ### character-count
 A command line tool that will take a given input file, convert it to either all caps or all lowercase, and count occurences of a user-provided character

+### calcTest
+A basic addition program.
+This program highlights using multiple files, unit testing, and makefiles.

+### prime-sums
+This program takes an input array and outputs all the pairs of prime numbers that have a sum less than 50.
+This program highlights usage of process forking.

+### shm-sum
+This program takes an input array and outputs the first pair of numbers that has a sum of 19.
+This program highlights usage of shared memory between processes.

 ## CMP SCI 3010: Full Stack Web Development

+### project-1
+The first of a sequence of projects in creating a full web application.
+This iteration includes HTML and CSS.

 ## CMP SCI 3130: Design and Analysis of Algorithms